Planning to get married?

 To clarify or plan ahead before these legislative requirements apply to partner and prospective marriage visas, seek professional advice now with a registered migration agent.

 At Kin Migration, we are centred on providing timely and tailored support.
-Book your consultation today for:
+Book your Preliminary Visa Assessment today for:

 - Strategic advice from an experienced Registered Migration Agent on the critical requirements applicable to you and your significant other

 - Expert guidance on how to make the best of your evidence

 - A strict focus on the quickest pathway to permanent residency

 Disclaimer: The content on this page does not constitute legal or immigration advice.
 For advice on your specific circumstances, please book a Strategy Session here to speak to our Australian-registered migration consultant.